qanastek/ANTILLES/README.md

 # ANTILLES : An Open French Linguistically Enriched Part-of-Speech Corpus

-`ANTILLES` is a part-of-speech tagging corpora based on [UD_French-GSD](https://universaldependencies.org/treebanks/fr_gsd/index.html) which was originally created in 2015 and is based on the [universal dependency treebank v2.0](https://github.com/ryanmcd/uni-dep-tb).
+`ANTILLES` is a part-of-speech tagging corpus based on [UD_French-GSD](https://universaldependencies.org/treebanks/fr_gsd/index.html) which was originally created in 2015 and is based on the [universal dependency treebank v2.0](https://github.com/ryanmcd/uni-dep-tb).

-Originally, the corpora consists of 400,399 words (16,341 sentences) and had 17 different classes.
-Now, after applying our tags augmentation script `transform.py`, we obtain 60 different classes which add semantic information such as: the gender, number, mood, person, tense or verb form given in the different CoNLL-03 fields from the original corpora.
+Originally, the corpus consists of 400,399 words (16,341 sentences) and had 17 different classes.
+Now, after applying our tags augmentation script `transform.py`, we obtain 60 different classes which add semantic information such as: the gender, number, mood, person, tense or verb form given in the different CoNLL-03 fields from the original corpus.

 We based our tags on the level of details given by the [LIA_TAGG](http://pageperso.lif.univ-mrs.fr/frederic.bechet/download.html) statistical POS tagger written by [Frédéric Béchet](http://pageperso.lif.univ-mrs.fr/frederic.bechet/index-english.html) in 2001.